SpaceG/spaceg.github.io/_posts/2015-01-12-work-online.markdown

-<p>I Will beginn this Post with a Quote "Find a Job you Love and you'll never work a day in your Life."
-This is my Insperation and Motivation to work everyday on my Start Up Project. " Life is too short to work for a boring company or at a boring Job.
+<p>I will begin this Post with a Quote "Find a Job you Love and you'll never work a day in your Life."
+This is my Insperation and Motivation to Work everyday on my Start Up Project. " Life is too short to work for a boring company or at a boring Job.
 Keep up the good work and never give up." </p>

 <p>And one of my most Secret to Work Online in my Network which one i have build during the last two years are: "Successful People build each other up.
 They motivate, inspire, and push each other.
 Unsuccessful People just hate, blame, and complain everything."
-In the last two years i have meet some Developers, but most them were very crazy demotivate to work on a Project. </p>
+In the last two years i have met some Developers, but most them were very crazy demotivate to work on a Project. </p>

-<p>More to read soon!</p>

 <h2 class="section-heading">Networking </h2>